VictorElizalde/Martha/README.md

 ## Contributing
 Everyone is freely to collaborate and submit pull request if needed.
-You can add more support for new programming lenguages
+You can add more support for new programming lenguages.

-##Author & Contributor List
+##Author and Contributor List
 -------------------
 - Victor Elizalde
 - Oscar Michel Herrera